 We use the term ‘Spot-it’, as follows, to develop the application of core skills and promote critical thinking.

 ‘SPOT-IT’ encourages children to make links in learning, be enquiring and actively involved in lessons.
 Children are encouraged to be observant and notice patterns, trends and aspects of learning which stand out, for example: spot…the pattern, the difference, the strategy, a different method, a spelling pattern, prefix, writing technique, link in learning between subject areas, how a small improvement could be made and what I need to learn to improve my attainment/understanding.

 As a result of our curriculum offer, we believe that children leave Pomphlett Primary School with a sense of belonging and are proud that they have developed the confidence and skills needed to be learners for life.

-In September, 2019 we launched our newly designed curriculum.
 The skills and knowledge that we teach in our school curriculum are based on the National Curriculum and use Chris Quigley's Milestones to assess children's progress.
-These milestones are used to report to you and you can see what your children are learning by looking at their Knowledge Organisers.
-Partnership with you, as parents and carers, is very important to us so please so not hesitate to ask if you have any questions.
+These milestones are used to report to you and you can see how these are broken up into units of learning by looking at each year group's Knowledge Organisers.
+These are published on class pages.
+Partnership with you, as parents and carers, is very important to us so please do not hesitate to ask if you have any questions.